Quentin “Skip” Lockwood, Chairman

 Alicia Morgans, M.D., M.P.H.

-Dr. Morgans is an Assistant Professor of Medicine in the Division of Hematology/Oncology at the Vanderbilt Cancer Center.
+Dr. Morgans is an Associate Professor at the The Feinberg School of Medicine at Northwestern University.
 She specializes in the treatment of genitourinary malignancies, including cancers of the prostate, bladder, testis (germ cell) and penis.
 She received a bachelor’s degree with honors in biology before going to medical school at the University of Pennsylvania School of Medicine.
 She then went on to complete a residency in internal medicine at the Hospital of the University of Pennsylvania in Philadelphia.
-Dr. Morgans completed a fellowship in Hematology/Oncology at Harvard’s Dana Farber Cancer Institute and Massachusetts General Hospital Cancer Center in Boston, before joining the Vanderbilt team.
+Dr. Morgans completed a fellowship in Hematology/Oncology at Harvard’s Dana Farber Cancer Institute and Massachusetts General Hospital Cancer Center in Boston, before becoming an Assistant Professor of Medicine at Vanderbilt University Medical Center.
 She also has achieved a Masters in Public Health.

 Dr. Morgans’ research focus is on improving care and patient outcomes in advanced prostate cancer.
 Her research investigates the side effects of cancer treatment (including the prevention, diagnosis of, and treatment of these effects) and treatment decision-making among men with advanced prostate cancer.
 She also has an interest in supporting clinical research of novel treatments for genitourinary malignancies.
 Dr. Morgans is a member of the American Society of Clinical Oncology and the Eastern Cooperative Oncology Group.
 She also chairs ZERO’s Medical Advisory Board.